cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 Along with the `raw_` signals, there are additional signals with names beginning with `smoothed_`.
 These estimate the same quantities as the above signals, but are smoothed in time to reduce day-to-day sampling noise; see [details below](#smoothing).
-Because the smoothed signals combine information across seven days, they have larger sample sizes and hence are available for more counties and MSAs than the raw signals.
+Crucially, because the smoothed signals combine information across multiple days, they have larger sample sizes and hence are available for more counties and MSAs than the raw signals.

 ## Table of contents
 {: .no_toc .text-delta}